Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: System Model

-We assume that phase noise at the \glspl{UE} is perfectly tracked with sufficiently frequent demodulation pilots, which we do not model.
-We focus on phase noise at the \glspl{AP}.
-The free-running \gls{LO} at \gls{AP}~$\ell$ induces a phase noise $\nu_{\ell,i}$, common to all antennas,\footnote{Calibrating the antennas \emph{within an AP} can be done much more infrequently using bidirectional intra-AP measurements, see Section~\ref{sec:relatedwork}.} at sample time~$i$.
-The resulting multiplicative transmit and receive phase noise are $\exp(-\jmath \nu_{\ell,i})$ and $\exp(\jmath \nu_{\ell,i})$, respectively.
+We assume that phase noise at the \glspl{UE} is perfectly tracked with sufficiently frequent demodulation pilots, which we do not model.\footnote{\revise{Once the APs are calibrated, demodulation pilots are incorporated in the downlink transmission in the conventional manner and do not affect the proposed AP-side calibration procedure.}} We focus on phase noise at the \glspl{AP}.
+The free-running \gls{LO} at \gls{AP}~$\ell$ induces \revise{a transmit phase noise $\nut_{\ell,i}$ and a receive phase noise $\nur_{\ell,i}$, both} common to all antennas,\footnote{Calibrating the antennas \emph{within an AP} can be done much more infrequently using bidirectional intra-AP measurements, see Section~\ref{sec:relatedwork}.} at sample time~$i$.
+The resulting multiplicative transmit and receive phase noise are \revise{$\exp(-\jmath \nut_{\ell,i})$ and $\exp(\jmath \nur_{\ell,i})$}, respectively.
 Here, following the convention in~\cite{Larsson23_calibration,Larsson24_synchrony}, and consistent with~\cite{Nissel22}, we use opposite signs for the transmit and receive phase noise, as transmitted and received signals travel in opposite directions.
-Furthermore, we assume that the slowly-varying imbalance between the transmit and receive chains is negligible, and thus both transmit and receive phase noise are driven by the same random process~$\nu_{\ell,i}$ that evolves over time.
+Furthermore, we assume that \revise{the random processes~$\nut_{\ell,i}$and~$\nur_{\ell,i}$ evolve over time.}